chougousui/Morph/README.md

     - This convert the output of `dev.vbs` from `Shift-JIS` into `UTF-8` and skip the text that failed to convert by using option "-c".

-- Add a non-generic feature to the dev branch for filling in other forms based on an overview file
+- Add a non-generic feature to the dev branch for filling in other forms based on an overview file by a key

   ```powershell
   cscript ./dev.vbs fill .\test\*dstFile* 4 "D9" D:\srcFile.xlsx ALL
   ```

+  - now the script will assign the result to null actively if it can't find any information about the key in overview file

 ### TODO